 - For optimized resource consumption, set auto-scaling triggers within your environment settings so that nodes will be automatically added/removed within a cluster depending on the incoming load.

 We hope the described GlassFish & Payara cluster implementation details were cogency enough for you to decide this solution is the one you need.
-However, if it was not – just give it a try with creating your own cluster at one of Jelastic Cloud Platforms for a free 2-week trial period.
+Give it a try with creating your own cluster at one of Jelastic Cloud Platforms during a free trial period.